JAlcocerT/JAlcocerT/content/blog/da-knowledge-management.md

 **The Problem with "Forward Auth" Proxies**

 The issue you had with TinyAuth is fundamental to how "forward auth" works.

+> Back in [spring](https://jalcocert.github.io/JAlcocerT/selfhosted-apps-spring-2025/#authentication), I had pending to explore further [what FAuth is](https://jalcocert.github.io/JAlcocerT/front-end-and-auth/#whats-forward-auth)...here we are

 The reverse proxy intercepts every request and says, "Nope, you have to log in first."